barelief/freeTransform-processing/README.md

 ## Need your feedback

 As for now, libray has been tested against Processing 3+ and windows 10.
-Please test with osx and Processing 2 and give feedback in [Issues](https://github.com/barelief/freeTransform-processing/issues).
+Please test on other platforms give feedback in [Issues](https://github.com/barelief/freeTransform-processing/issues).

 Feel free to optimize or add new features.